RnJ4/YTClipper/README.md

 # YTClipper
++ yt-dlp now officially supports downloading a section of the video, please see https://github.com/yt-dlp/yt-dlp#download-options
++ You can still use this repo if you don't want run the download process on your machine

 1. Fork this
 2. Go to the Actions tab in your forked repo
 3. In the left sidebar, click the Clip workflow.